 What viruses do we commonly test for in cats?

-Feline viral testing typically encompasses testing for feline leukemia virus (FeLV), feline immunodeficiency virus (FIV), and feline coronavirus which causes feline infectious peritonitis (FIP).
+Feline viral testing typically encompasses testing for feline leukemia virus (FeLV), feline immunodeficiency virus (FIV), and sometimes feline coronavirus which causes feline infectious peritonitis (FIP).

 What diseases do these viruses cause?